Destinations: Frankfurt Travel Guide & Flights

 Altstadt (Old Town): for sight-seeing

-Discover historic buildings, interesting museums and traditional restaurants.
-Much of Frankfurt’s Old Town was restored following World War II, including Romerberg Square, Romer Rathaus and St Paul’s Church.
-Wander down to Fressgasse for cafés, specialist food stores and jazz clubs.
+A wander around this area reveals historic buildings, interesting museums and traditional restaurants.
+Much of Frankfurt’s Old Town had to be restored following World War II.
+You can visit Romerberg Square, surrounded by medieval timber buildings, Romer Rathaus and St Paul’s Church, then head down to Fressgasse for cafés, specialist food stores and jazz clubs.

 Sachsenhausen: for art lovers

-Head to the Museumufer (Museum Riverbank), home to nine impressive museums.
-It’s tough to choose but don’t miss the Stadel Art Institute & Municipal Gallery for paintings and sculptures dating back 700+ years.
-Sample Frankfurt’s famous Apfelwein (apple wine) and wander the cobbled streets of the old quarter.
+Art-lovers should head to the Museumufer (Museum Riverbank), which is home to nine impressive museums.
+Which makes it tough to choose, but don’t miss the Stadel Art Institute & Municipal Gallery for paintings and sculptures dating back over 700 years.
+Treat yourself to some of Frankfurt’s famous apfelwein (apple wine) as you explore this old quarter’s cobbled streets and half-timbered houses.

 Bornheim: for indie atmosphere

-This former red-light district is home to independent cafés, shops, bars and restaurants, including traditional cider houses.
+This lively former red-light district is home to independent cafés, shops, bars and restaurants, including traditional cider houses.
+On weekends it’s a popular brunch location for locals, especially in good weather.
 Architecture fans should visit the Holy Cross Church, a striking Modernist structure.

 The Palmengarten